obaqueiro/Othello/README.md

 The rest of the game uses the mouse.
 Click the space you want to put your piece in.
 To close the game press "c" and to reset press "r"

+The game works as it should.
+In the future I would like to add multiple states for the window
+to make a better GUI.

+Images

+All images included were created by me using Gimp 2